MTRConsulting/ServerlessPortfolioWithReact/code/README.md

 # Michael Ryan's portfolio

-This is my professional portfolio utilizing AWS and ReactJS.
+This is my professional portfolio utilizing AWS and React.

 ## Technologies Used